 3. What Are You Passionate About?

-4. Circumventing trick questions
+4. Circumventing Trick Questions

 While seemingly innocent, a few of these questions have an ulterior motive – why did you choose this company?
 Why did you quit your last job?
 Why do you think you deserve this position?
 What is your weakness/strength?
 They all reveal a part of you that interviewers cannot find on paper, so think the answers to these questions through before you answer them.

-5. Do A Background Check
+5. Do a Background Check

-“Know your enemy and know yourself and you can fight a hundred battles without disaster.” – Sun Tze.
+“Know your enemy and know yourself and you can fight a hundred battles without disaster.” – Sun Tzu.
 Of course, the company is not your enemy, but it is always a must to understand the company as much as possible before you go for an interview.

 Bonus Tip: Suggest New Ideas

-You may also want to prepare 2 to 3 constructive suggestions for the company, such as marketing strategies or product feedbacks.
+You may also want to prepare 2 to 3 constructive suggestions for the company, such as marketing strategies or product feedback.
 Two or three is a good number since zero means you didn’t prepare at all, and more than 3 means you’re overselling yourself and it may offend the interviewer if they are not really open-minded.

-9 Tips to Ace the Interview
+How to Ace the Interview

 Prepared for the interview?
 Here are nine more tips to take note of:

 We believe daily improvements are actually much more important than the guidelines above.
-Afterall, the success rate also depends on your qualifications for a particular position and a reasonable expected salary.
+After all, the success rate also depends on your qualifications for a particular position and a reasonable expected salary.

 Take each interview seriously and we hope the tips in this post will help you leave a great impression on the interviewers, and more importantly, get you the job.